yuvraj24/LiveSmashBar/README.md

 ### Overlay

+![Dialog_Style](https://github.com/yuvraj24/LiveSmashBar/blob/master/images/overlay.png)

 LiveSmashBar allows to show modal overlay messages that dims the background & highlights the message to user.

-![Dialog_Style](https://github.com/yuvraj24/LiveSmashBar/blob/master/images/overlay.png)
+It blocks the UI if function overlayBlockable() is called thereby blocking user taps on the underlying content.
+You can dismiss the overlay by calling function dismissOnTapOutside() for dismissing the overlay.

 ```Kotlin
 LiveSmashBar.Builder(this)